JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #### open_in_android_studio.scpt

-Opens a project in Android Studio
+Opens a project in Android Studio.

 ```
 localadmin://open_in_android_studio.scpt?path=/Users/your_username/path/to/project/